 The transport system of the Roman Empire was a reflection of the geographical characteristics and constraints of the Mediterranean basin.
-The Mediterranean Ocean provided a central role to support trade between a network of coastal cities, the most important of the Empire (Rome, Constantinople, Alexandria, Carthage, etc.).
+The Mediterranean Ocean provided a central role in supporting trade between a network of coastal cities, the most important of the Empire (Rome, Constantinople, Alexandria, Carthage, etc.).
 These cities were serviced by a maritime and road network permitting trade within their respective hinterlands.
 Little fluvial transportation took place since the major pan-European rivers, the Rhine and the Danube, were military frontiers, not the core of the empire.

 The road served numerous functions, such as military movements, political control, cultural and economic (trade).
 Road management and maintenance fell into four categories; via publica (main public roads crossing provinces), via militaris (maintained for military purposes), via vicinalis (provincial roads that were connectors between towns and main roads), via privata (managed by private land owners but public of access).
 To improve the traveling speed, posthouses with fresh horses were laid every 15 kilometers along the route, and lodgings for travelers could be found about every 40 kilometers.
 This 40 km corresponded to the average distance a traveler could cross each day.
 Courier services could travel twice that daily distance.
 Since maritime transport was more efficient than road transport, it was less costly to ship grain from Egypt to Rome than to service Rome by road transport from other nearby areas of Italy.